-POLICY OPTION A POLICY OPTION B Apply varying standards that take into account the different parking needs and local circumstances and the nature of the development proposed.
-Apply standard parking provision requirements, in accordance with established practices for residential and non residential development.
+POLICY OPTION A POLICY OPTION B Apply varying standards that take into Apply standard parking provision account the different parking needs and requirements, in accordance with local circumstances and the nature of the established practices for residential and non development proposed. residential development.